-If you’re keen on charging electronics while you ride, you’re probably already aware of buffer batteries.
+If you’re interested in charging electronics while riding, you’re probably already familiar with buffer batteries.

-These special batteries provide continuous power to your devices during times when your speed is too low for USB charging, for example, when cycling on hilly terrain, or when stopped at traffic lights.
-This prevents your devices from receiving then losing charge (eg. smartphones) or switching themselves off entirely (Garmin eTrex models).
+These small intermediary batteries provide a steady flow of power to your devices when your speed drops too low for consistent USB output – such as on steep climbs, or while stopped at traffic lights.
+This prevents devices from repeatedly gaining and losing charge (like smartphones) or shutting down completely, as can happen with some Garmin eTrex models.

 Pass-Through Batteries

-Most batteries will either charge OR send their stored power to your device; rarely will they do both simultaneously.
+Most buffer batteries will either charge themselves or deliver stored power to your device—but rarely do both at the same time.

 Battery Storage Losses